215-396-7900

 Michael Schwartz is a bankruptcy lawyer in Bucks County PA who helps people file for Chapter 7 and Chapter 13 bankruptcy.

 Facing a mountain of debt can be stressful when you don't see an end in sight.
 While it's easy to get overwhelmed by bills, a Bucks County bankruptcy lawyer can ease your worries and help you get control of your financial future.
 The Law Office of Michael Schwartz handles bankruptcy law cases in the Philadelphia area with convenient offices located near Bucks, Montgomery, Philadelphia and Delaware counties.
 Michael Schwartz, Bucks County bankruptcy lawyer, Havertown bankruptcy lawyer, and Perkasie bankruptcy lawyer, will show you the light at the end of the tunnel when it comes to your finances.
-Make Michael Schwartz your bankruptcy lawyer near me!
-Call us today to schedule a free bankruptcy evaluation any of our three locations, Southampton, Perkasie or Havertown.
+Make Michael Schwartz your bankruptcy lawyer of choice!
+Call us today to schedule a free bankruptcy evaluation at any of our three locations, Southampton, Perkasie or Havertown.

 "He was excellent from beginning to end.
 Responded every time immediately and answered all of my questions in a manner which I could understand.
 I absolutely would recommend him."